-10 Top-Rated Hiking Trails in Tofino, BC
+12 Top-Rated Hiking Trails in Tofino, BC

-Tofino is a special place of natural beauty on the west side of Vancouver Island and an incredible area for hiking.
+Tofino is a special place of natural beauty on the west side of Vancouver Island and an incredible area for enjoying short hikes through captivating scenery.
+The main features are the ancient rainforest and extensive beaches.
 The rainforest is home to enormous, centuries-old trees, including some of the oldest documented trees in Canada.
-But most people come here to enjoy the incredible golden-sand beaches that line the shores of the Pacific Ocean, particularly those in Pacific Rim National Park Reserve.
+But most people come here to enjoy the beautiful golden-sand beaches that line the shores of the Pacific Ocean, particularly those in Pacific Rim National Park Reserve.

-3. Rainforest Trail
+1. Rainforest Trail